Socialist Australia

 Australian Socialism pre-dates Marx and Engels.
 While it experienced a long dormant period, reports of its death have been highly exaggerated.

-Early socialists briefly took power in the state of Queensland in 1899, thus becoming the first socialist government in the world.
+Early socialists briefly took power in Queensland in 1899, thus becoming the first socialist government in the world.

-Some of the early Australian Labour Party (ALP) governments proclaimed a socialist agenda.
+Some of the early Australian Labor Party (ALP) governments pro-claimed a socialist agenda.
 Indeed, throughout most of the 20th century there was a strong socialist faction within the party.
 However, they invariably failed to constitute a majority when the ALP was in government.

 Prime Minister Gough Whitlam (1972-75) was widely seen as a social democrat.

-Under the Hawke and Keating governments, the ALP abandoned any pretence of a socialist agenda, embracing neo-liberal reforms and market-based policies.
-The party holds such policies to this day.
+Under the Hawke and Keating governments, the ALP abandoned any pretence of a socialist agenda.
+They embraced neoliberal reforms and market-based policies.
+The Labor party holds such policies to this day.
+Consequently, Australia is not a socialist democracy.

 Australian Socialism